-The bus from Dubrovnik lasts hours but the time coasts by as a result of an acquaintance with a young man named Stribor, a local who has been looking for work in Croatia and is on his way back home.
+The bus from Dubrovnik to Mostar lasts hours, but the time coasts by as a result of an acquaintance with a young man named Stribor, a local who has been looking for work in Croatia and is on his way back home.

 He helps with the translation between the driver and myself and also at the stressful moments at passport control.
 This leads us to chatting most of the way, as he shares his lunch with me.

 It is here, even before entering the country that I am introduced to the generosity of the Bosnian people.